verciless/verciless/README.md

 I love drawing, and it is one of my favorite hobbies.
 Unfortunately though I do not feel comfortable in posting most of my art, as I am a victim to art theft.

-My Favorite characters (as of right now) Are Pitaya Dragon, Longan Dragon, And Shadow milk!
-(Also slightly including Ananas Dragon)
+My Favorite characters (as of right now) Are Pitaya Dragon, Longan Dragon, Shadow milk, Mikaela Hyakuya, Malleus Draconia, and Hua Cheng